My Post

 Built Environment

-Lime has been used in buildings for millennium as both wall coatings and for structural purposes, withstanding the test of time in structures such as the Great Pyramids and the frescos of Pompeii. Ā In fact, lime was the primary building mortar throughout the world prior to the 20th century.
+Lime has been used in buildings for thousands of years for both wall coatings and structural purposes, and its durability is evidenced by its continued use in iconic structures such as the Great Pyramids and the frescoes of Pompeii.
+In fact, prior to the 20th century, lime was the primary building mortar used throughout the world.

-When working with historic buildings that have existed for decades or even centuries it is in the best service to the building to use materials that are the same or have similar properties to those originally used replacing like-for-like.
-If a building has been standing for that long why mess with success!
-Masonry walls were built as a system where the masonry units and mortar worked together, the mortar accommodated for the movement of the building and processed moisture out of the building, among other things. Ā Using the wrong material, such as repointing with Portland cement, can cause irreversible damage to historic masonry units. Ā Lime mortars are sympathetic to historic masonry allowing the buildings to work in the original way they were designed.
+When working with historic buildings that have stood for decades or even centuries, it is crucial to use materials that are the same or have similar properties to those originally used.
+This is especially important for masonry walls, where the masonry units and mortar must work together to accommodate the building’s movement and process moisture out of the structure.
+Using the wrong material, such as Portland cement, can cause irreversible damage to historic masonry units.
+Lime mortars are sympathetic to historic masonry, allowing the buildings to work in the original way they were designed.

-Image left: LimeWorks.us helped restore parts of St. Patricks Cathedral, NY
+Image left: LimeWorksĀ®.us helped restore parts of St. Patrick’s Cathedral, NY

 Lime Paint